SUMMER RESEARCH INSTITUTE

 We have been running this programme for over fifteen years and are confident of its value, not only to the individuals who attend but to their Universities.
 Its contribution to professional development has always been greatly appreciated.

 The College was re-founded in 1786 to train people for the learned professions.
 It is a full college of the University of Oxford accepting students over the age of 21 to enlist in higher degrees.

-The major subjects taught by the College are: Clinical Medicine, Law, Economics, Engineering, English, History, Human Sciences, Philosophy, Politics, Archaeology and Anthropology, Theology, Clinical Psychology.
+The major subjects taught by the College are: Clinical Medicine, Law, Economics, Engineering, English, History, Human Sciences, Philosophy, Politics, Archaeology and Anthropology, Theology, Oriental Studies, Experimental Psychology, Clinical Psychology.

-Membership can be arranged by contacting Kay Webb who will be happy to assist with any questions:
+Membership can be arranged by contacting Kate Wilson who will be happy to assist with any questions:

 This highly successful week has been running for over 15 years.

 For further information, booking forms and brochures, please contact email@example.com or +44 1865 618082